Design Project: Asian Highway Network Map

 Detail: Turkey and the Caucasus region.
 One of the hardest areas to map was the Caucasus region: Georgia, Azerbaijan and Armenia.
 Due to the closed border between Armenia and Azerbaijan, as well as the exclave of Nakhchivan, the road network forms rather a maze dodging borders, for example by taking detours via Iran.
 Due to limited space I have tried to omit much of the unnecessary detail, but in doing so it is hard to tell which sections take which routes, and that it’s possible to move between AH81 and AH82 in Julfa/Jolfa (the unmarked crossing of the two lines, south of Nakhchivan).

-If you have any feedback or suggestions about the map, please comment on the post on transitmap.net.
+If you have any feedback or suggestions about the map, please comment on the post at transitmap.net.